-SUNY Schenectady affirms that bias-related incidents related to race, creed, gender, national origin, age, disability, sexual orientation, veteran status, or marital status will not be tolerated on campus.
-Every effort is made to provide opportunities for prevention and awareness programs to the College community that foster a climate inclusive of all people and to minimize bias-related incidents.
+SUNY Schenectady affirms that bias-related incidents based on race, creed, gender, national origin, age, disability, sexual orientation, veteran status, marital status, or any protected characteristics will not be tolerated on campus or in College activities.
+Reported incidents will be evaluated and addressed promptly.

+Every effort is made to offer opportunities for prevention and awareness programs to all members of the College community to foster a climate supportive of all people and to minimize bias-related incidents.

-The College's Affirmative Action Officer and its Title IX Coordinator can answer questions or concerns related to cultural diversity, affirmative action and sexual discrimination.
-The office locations and telephone numbers of the Affirmative Action Officer and Title IX Coordinator may be found on page 5 and in the Compliance Officer's section of the College Administration, Faculty and Staff listing in this Catalog.
+The College's Affirmative Action Officer and its Title IX Coordinator can answer questions or concerns related to diversity, affirmative action, and sexual discrimination.
+The office locations and telephone numbers of the Affirmative Action Officer and the Title IX Coordinator may be found on page 5 and in the Compliance Officer's section of the College Administration, Faculty and Staff listing in this Catalog.